 Derby SEND Information Support and Advice Service (SENDIASS)

 How does the school support CYP with medical conditions?

 The school follows ‘Supporting pupils at school with medical conditions Statutory guidance for governing bodies of maintained schools and proprietors of academies in England (April 2014)’.
 The school has a policy regarding the administration and management of medicines on the school site.
 Some children will have a care plan in place.
 Staff receive updates on conditions and medication affecting individual students and training, where appropriate, so that they are able to manage medical situations.

 How is our school accessible to CYP with SEN&D?

 Our school is wheelchair friendly.
 There are a number of disabled toilets across all areas of the building.
-There is also a sensory room fitted next door to the nurture group.
+There is also a sensory room on site.
 Teaching resources and equipment used are equally accessible to all.
-After school and extra-curricular provision is accessible to all including those with SEN&D. The after school club and breakfast club are run by support staff from the school.
-All learners have an equal opportunity to go on all school visits.
+After school and extra-curricular provision is accessible to all, including those with SEN&D. All learners have an equal opportunity to go on all school visits.
 Extra support is provided if required.
 Educational visits will only be planned to locations accessible to all.
 Risk assessments are carried out prior to any off site activity.

 How will my child be supported through transitions?